justin13601/ACES/README.md

     _ANY_EVENT: (5, None)
 ```

-In this example, the window `input` begins at `NULL` (ie. the first event or the start of the time series record), and ends at 24 hours after the `trigger` event, which is specified to be a hospital admission.
-The window is inclusive on both ends (ie. both the first event and the event at 24 hours after the admission, if any, is included in this window).
+In this example, the window `input` begins at `NULL` (ie., the first event or the start of the time series record), and ends at 24 hours after the `trigger` event, which is specified to be a hospital admission.
+The window is inclusive on both ends (ie., both the first event and the event at 24 hours after the admission, if any, is included in this window).
 Finally, a constraint of 5 events of any kind is placed so any valid window would include sufficient data.

 Two fields (`start` and `end`) are required to define the size of a window.
 Both fields must be a string referencing a predicate name, or a string referencing the `start` or `end` field of another window name.
-In addition, it may express a temporal relationship by including a positive or negative time period expressed as a string (ie. `+ 2 days`, `- 365 days`, `+ 12h`, `- 30 minutes`, `+ 60s`).
-It may also express an event relationship by including a sequence with a directional arrow and a predicate name (ie. `-> predicate_1` or `<- predicate_1`).
+In addition, it may express a temporal relationship by including a positive or negative time period expressed as a string (ie., `+ 2 days`, `- 365 days`, `+ 12h`, `- 30 minutes`, `+ 60s`).
+It may also express an event relationship by including a sequence with a directional arrow and a predicate name (ie., `-> predicate_1` or `<- predicate_1`).
 Finally, it may also contain `NULL`, indicating the first/last event for the `start`/`end` field, respectively.

 `start_inclusive` and `end_inclusive` are required booleans specifying whether the events, if any, at the `start` and `end` points of the window are included in the window.

 The `has` field specifies constraints relating to predicates within the window.
 For each predicate defined previously, a constraint for occurrences can be set using a string in the format of `(<min>, <max>)`.
-Unbounded conditions can be specified by using `None` or leaving it empty (ie. `(5, None)`, `(8,)`, `(None, 32)`, `(,10)`).
+Unbounded conditions can be specified by using `None` or leaving it empty (ie., `(5, None)`, `(8,)`, `(None, 32)`, `(,10)`).

 `label` is an optional field and can only exist in ONE window in the task configuration file if defined.
 It must be a string matching a defined predicate name, and is used to extract the label for the task.

 `index_timestamp` is an optional field and can only exist in ONE window in the task configuration file if defined.
 It must be either `start` or `end`, and is used to create an index column used to easily manipulate the results output.
-Usually, one would set it to be the time at which the prediction would be made (ie. set to `start` in your target window).
+Usually, one would set it to be the time at which the prediction would be made (ie., set to `start` in your target window).

 ## FAQs